-Upon completion of the spin-off, we will have approximately [•] million shares of common stock outstanding.
+Upon completion of the spin-off, we expect that we will have approximately 106,112,722 million shares of common stock outstanding, based on the number of shares of Oil States common stock expected to be outstanding as of the record date.
 The market price of our common stock could decline significantly as a result of sales of a large number of shares of our common stock in the market after the completion of the spin-off.
 The shares of our common stock that Oil States distributes to its stockholders generally may be sold immediately in the public market.
 Oil States stockholders could sell our common stock received in the distribution if we do not fit their investment objectives or, in the case of index funds, if we are not part of the index in which they invest.
 Sales of significant amounts of our common stock or a perception in the market that such sales will occur may reduce the market price of our common stock.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.